csobrien90/obrien-trombone/README.md

 Use Flexbox to organize content areas based on mobile or desktop views.
 Simply applying a basic flex property so that text wraps as you change screen sizes does not count.
 You must actually rearrange content or perform some more advanced feature.
 For example, swapping from a single column layout to a two-column layout on desktop.

+Create your own original CSS animation.
+For example, create a loading spinner or menu animation.
+Note: CSS Animations are not included in the assigned Treehouse track, you will have to research this on your own

 ## JavaScript features